josephbehisse/As_fina/README.md

-# Gaol of this hobby project
+# Goal of this hobby project
 Design a simple app to read input data and print it on the command line

 # Brainstorm